Donald Gilbert Kennedy: Service in the Gilbert and Ellice Islands Colony

-In 1921, he became assistant master at the Suva Boys’ Grammar School in Fiji.
-He accepted a position with the Western Pacific High Commission (WPHC) which administered the British Western Pacific Territories (BWPT) and was appointed the headmaster to the Banaban School on Ocean Island in the Gilbert and Ellice Islands Colony.
+In 1921, Kennedy became assistant master at the Suva Boys’ Grammar School in Fiji.
+He accepted a position with the Western Pacific High Commission (WPHC) and was appointed the headmaster to the Banaban School on Ocean Island in the Gilbert and Ellice Islands Colony.
 In 1923, he went to the Ellice Islands to found and direct a new school called Elisefou (New Ellice) on Funafuti, which he moved to Vaitupu the next year as the food supply was better on that atoll.
 He was the headmaster for 8 years and was a disciplinarian who would not hesitate to beat his students.
 The two most famous Tuvaluans from the school were Tuvalu's first Governor General, Sir Fiatau Penitala Teo and its first Prime Minister, Toaripi Lauti.
 In 1925–26 he built himself a radio transmitter, which he used to send messages to New Zealand.
 He also taught students how to build and operate radio transmitters.

 In 1926, he was instrumental in establishing the first co-operative store (fusi) on Vaitupu, which became a model for the bulk purchasing and selling cooperative stores established in the Gilbert and Ellice Islands Colony to replace the stores operated by Palangi traders.

 In 1929, Kennedy donated a large quantity of Tuvaluan artefacts to the Otago Museum.
 He published Field Notes on the Culture of Vaitupu, Ellice Islands in the Journal of the Polynesian Society in instalments between 1929 and 1932 and as a book in 1931.

 In April 1932 Kennedy became the resident District Officer at Funafuti in the administration of the Gilbert and Ellice Islands Colony.
 He also served as the Native Lands Commissioner from 1934 to 1938.
 In 1938 he was awarded a Carnegie Travelling Scholarship to study for a year at University College, Oxford for a Diploma in Anthropology.
 Kennedy’s plans to return to Funafuti was ended by a deputation of islanders to the WPHC Commissioner, Sir Harry Luke, who provided a list of grievances about Kennedy’s drunkenness, cruelty and “always [being] after the native women and girls.”
 However, this deputation does not appear to represent the commonly held opinion of the Ellice Islanders, as a second deputation asked for Kennedy to return to the islands to complete his work as Land Commissioner and because the Islanders were grateful for Kennedy's work including in educating the Islanders at Elisefou school.
 An investigation of the complains after World War II concluded that the allegations were ‘vague in the extreme’ and that, without a proper enquiry, including giving Kennedy the opportunity to respond to the allegations, no judgment could be formed about his culpability.
 In August 1939, the WPHC appointed Kennedy to an administrative position on Ocean Island.